Mandevilla Plant Indoor Care, Propagation and Common Problems with Solutions

 Feed Mandevilla Plant every 2 weeks during the growing season with a phosphorus-rich, water-soluble fertilizer to boost blooming and healthy growth of the plant.

-Do not feed during the cold season as growth is minimal at this time and feeding the plant at this time can lead to fertilizer burn and death of the plant.
+Do not feed in the cold season as growth is minimal at this time and feeding the plant at this time can lead to fertilizer burn and death of the plant.

 Potting Soil